garv-shah/brain/content/notes/School Subjects/English Language/Subsystems/Phonetics & Phonology.md

 ## Phonology
 Phonology is the study of the sound system of a specific language.
 The sounds of the English language for instance are very different to the sounds of Italian or Mandarin, and the sounds of Australian English differ from those of American English.
-- There are 44 sounds in Australian English (44 phonemes)
+- How many sounds in Australian English? :: 44 phonemes ^1677146865721
 - Each language has different sounds and stresses particular phonemes, and can completely change the meaning of the word (*pro*ject vs pro*ject*)

 ### Connected Speech
 There are no actual gaps in between words in speech generally, only written.
-#### Ellision (sounds are lost)
+#### Elision
-The omission (deletion) of a sound in connected speech - this sound may be a vowel, a consonant or even a whole syllable.
+What is elision? :: The omission (deletion) of a sound in connected speech (**sounds are lost**) - this sound may be a vowel, a consonant or even a whole syllable.
 For instance 'cos instead of pronouncing because.
 We often **elide** sounds in rapid, everyday speech purely for ease of pronunciation.
-Another example would be 'want to' vs wanna
+Another example would be 'want to' vs wanna ^1677146865722
-#### Vowel Reducation
+#### Vowel Reduction
-Similar to elision but, instead of disappearing completely, vowels in unstressed positions are reduced to schwa /ə/.
-So the word 'to' /tu/ might be reduced to /tə/
+What is vowel reduction? :: Similar to elision but, instead of disappearing completely, vowels in unstressed positions are reduced to schwa /ə/.
+So the word 'to' /tu/ might be reduced to /tə/ ^1677146865723
-#### Assimilation (sound change)
+#### Assimilation
-When a sound changes to become more like a neighbouring sound.
-Assimilation may be *progressive* where the sound is affected by a preceding sounds, or *regressive* (also known as *anticipatory assimilation*), where the following sound is affected by a following sound.
+What is assimilation? :: When a **sound changes** to become more like a neighbouring sound.
+Assimilation may be *progressive* where the sound is affected by a preceding sounds, or *regressive* (also known as *anticipatory assimilation*), where the following sound is affected by a following sound.  ^1677146865724
 ##### Examples
 Progressive:
 - talked becomes /tɔːkt/